taehoonkoo/alpine-chorus-docker/README.md

     # view the logs of the running instance
     docker-compose logs

-    # Watch Alpine & Chorus boot up -- wait till you see (from Chorus):
+    # ... watch Alpine & Chorus boot up -- wait till you see (from Chorus):
     `Mizuno 0.6.11 (Jetty 8.1.15.v20140411) listening on 0.0.0.0:3000`

     # ... then (in a new bash instance), run: